Yin Haoyu: Influence

 Patrick is an in-demand endorser in China, with numerous brand deals.
-He endorses a wide range of products including food and beverages, daily necessities and hygiene products, fashion and beauty, mobile applications and shopping center etc. Following his rise in popularity in 2021, Patrick became one of the most in-demand endorsers in China.
+He endorses a wide range of products, including food and beverages, daily necessities and hygiene products, fashion and beauty, mobile applications, shopping malls, and more.
+Following his rise in popularity in 2021, Patrick became one of the most in-demand endorsers in China.
 From performance to visual media, Patrick is an all-rounder artist.
 Brands often cite his positivity, unique sensibility and style and cultural influence as reasons for why they choose Patrick to represent them.
 Patrick has also been recognized for his fashion sense.

 In 2021, Patrick was ranked sixth on the "10 Most Celebrity of the Year" list by TC Candler.
 In the same year, Patrick was among Twitter's Top 10 Most Tweeted about hashtags in the Thailand.
-He was ranked 47th as The 100 Most Handsome and Beautiful in the World Of 2022 Year, Ranked By ‘The Independent Critics TC Candler’.
+He was ranked 47th as The 100 Most Handsome and Beautiful in the World Of 2022 Year, Ranked By 'The Independent Critics TC Candler'.

 He has appeared on various Chinese entertainment shows such as Wonderland 2, It Sounds Incredible 2, Informal Talks 7, The Detectives' Adventures 3, and Heart Signal 6.
 Patrick was praised for his sense of entertainment and fluent Chinese.
 Chinese media has complimented his "sense of entertainment" and praised his "outstanding Chinese skills that are different from those from other idol groups".

 Ambassadorships

-In 2020, Patrick served as a presenter for World AIDS Day in Thailand, acting as a campaign presenter for the Thai Red Cross Society’s AIDS Research Centre.
-In January 2022, Patrick was named one of Tencent’s Winter Olympics Report Snow Dance ambassadors for the 2022 Winter Olympics and 2022 Winter Paralympics.
+In 2020, Patrick served as a presenter for World AIDS Day in Thailand, acting as a campaign presenter for the Thai Red Cross Society's AIDS Research Centre.
+In January 2022, Patrick was named one of Tencent's Winter Olympics Report Snow Dance ambassadors for the 2022 Winter Olympics and 2022 Winter Paralympics.
 In March 2023, Patrick was appointed as the China-Thailand Cultural Exchange Ambassador by the Royal Thai Embassy in Beijing.